House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Buyer’s Guide – How to Choose the Best Drill Press for Metal

-If you haven’t used your fair share of drill presses, then you might feel a bit confused looking at all of the different options.
-How are you supposed to know which features you need and what all these numbers mean?
+If you haven’t used your fair share of drill presses, you might feel confused looking at the options.
+How do you know which features you need and what all these numbers mean?

 Overall Size

-The first thing to consider when deciding between drill press models is the overall size of the machine.
-There are two main types of drill presses and they’re sized quite differently; benchtop models and floor models.
+The first thing to consider when deciding between drill press models is the machine’s overall size.
+There are two main types of drill presses: benchtop models and floor models.

-Floor drill presses are meant to stand on the floor and still provide you with a table height that’s comfortable to work at.
-This means that they’re pretty substantial machines.
-Generally, these machines are well over 100 pounds and can be more than 60 inches tall.
-That doesn’t mean you’ll be able to drill super deep holes though.
+Floor drill presses are meant to stand on the floor and provide you with a table height that’s comfortable to work at.
+They’re pretty substantial machines; they weigh over 100 pounds and can be over 60 inches tall.
+That doesn’t mean you’ll be able to drill incredibly deep holes, however.
 It just means that it takes up a lot of space.

 An alternative to floor drill presses is benchtop models.
-These are much smaller; meant to stand on your workbench.
-They take up less space and are much lighter and easier to move, though they’re often a bit less stable as well.
+They are much smaller and can be placed on your workbench.
+They take up less space and are much lighter and easier to move, though they’re often less stable.

 Swing

-But the type of drill press is only part of the machine’s size.
-You’ll also notice that these machines are measured in inches.
-You might see a 10-inch drill press, a 15-inch one, or even one that’s 17 inches or more.
+You’ll also notice that drill presses are measured in inches.
+You might see a 10-inch drill press, a 15-inch one, or even one 17 inches or more.
 So, what are these measurements signifying?

-This measurement is what’s called the swing of the drill press, and it essentially tells you what size of material you can work with.
-To get the swing of a drill press, you’d measure the distance from the center of the spindle to the close edge of the column at the rear of the worktable.
+This measurement is the swing of the drill press, and it tells you the size of material you can work with.
+To get the swing of a drill press, you’d measure the distance from the spindle’s center to the column’s close edge at the rear of the worktable.
 Then, you double this measurement to find the swing.

-So, if you measured 7.5 inches from spindle to column, then that is a 15-inch drill press, or alternatively, you could say it has 15 inches of swing.
+So, if you measured 7.5 inches from spindle to column, it is a 15-inch drill press, or you could say it has 15 inches of swing.

 close up Genesis GDP1005A 5-Speed Drill Press